NidalShater/AlgoPerfromanceComparison/README.md

 ![alt text](https://raw.githubusercontent.com/NidalShater/DataStructuresPerfromanceComparison/master/tests/Theoretical%20Complexity.PNG)

 From the table above we notice:
-*	Linked-list and Hash Table are better than B-Tree and Red-Black Tree in insert operations, because to add a new element to a list or to a hash table we just add it to the end of the data structure, while to insert a new element to a tree (any type of tree) we need to put it in its place according to Binary tree rule (smaller numbers on the left and the larger number on the right).
+*	Linked-list and Hash Table are better than Binary trees and Red-Black Tree in insert operations, because to add a new element to a list or to a hash table we just add it to the end of the data structure, while to insert a new element to a tree (any type of tree) we need to put it in its place according to Binary tree rule (smaller numbers on the left and the larger number on the right).
 *	In the Worst case Linked-List is better than Hash-tables in insert operations, because Hash Tables deal with Keys and values.
 *	In the Average case Hash-tables is better than Linked-List in searching operations, because Hash Tables deal with Keys and values.
-*	B-Tree and Red-Black Tree are better than Linked-list and Hash Table In the searching operations, because to search in a tree is better than to search in a sequential order (traverse every element to reach the needed element).
+*	Binary trees and Red-Black Tree are better than Linked-list and Hash Table In the searching operations, because to search in a tree is better than to search in a sequential order (traverse every element to reach the needed element).
 *	We don’t know which tree algorithm is better in insert or searching operation because the theoretical complexity is equal for each of this trees.
 *	As a result we notice that Linked-list and Hash-Tables are better in the problems that need insert without searching (not popular), and Trees are better in the problems that need searching.
 ## Practical Tests: